ygorazambuja/commit-helper/README.md

 - Each file is committed separately with its own commit message
 - Large binary files might not get meaningful commit messages
 - Requires an active internet connection for AI processing
+- Requires a valid OpenAI API key with sufficient credits

 ## Contributing